shivupa/pyci/README.md

 # pyci
-A Python Configuration Interaction program.
+A Python Configuration Interaction program... which doesn't work.